openlookeng/hetu-core/hetu-docs/en/sql/select.md

 **INTERSECT**

 `INTERSECT` returns only the rows that are in the result sets of both the first and the second queries.
 The following is an example of one of the simplest possible `INTERSECT` clauses.
 It selects the values `13` and `42` and combines this result set with a second query that selects the value `13`.
-Since `42` is only in the result set of the first query, it is not included in the final results.:
+Since `42` is only in the result set of the first query, it is not included in the final results:

     SELECT * FROM (VALUES 13, 42)
     INTERSECT